isomerpages/govtech-stp/_rgl-china/00c-rgl-faq.md

 ##### 3. How can I make an appointment for pre-departure PCR testing?

-For fast lane travel to China, the pre-departure PCR test must be done within 72 hours prior to departure.
+For RGL travel to China, the pre-departure PCR test must be done within 72 hours prior to departure.

 Please call the clinic and book your test slot before the Cut-Off Test Timing in the schedule above.
-This is to ensure that you will have sufficient time to meet the fast lane requirements.
+This is to ensure that you will have sufficient time to meet the RGL requirements.

 ##### 4. How far in advance should I make an appointment for the pre-departure PCR test?

-Due to limited slots, please make your appointment with the clinic **as early as possible**, once your flight timing and your fast lane application is approved.
+Due to limited slots, please make your appointment with the clinic **as early as possible**, once your flight timing and your RGL application is approved.

 Please refer to the **Schedule for the “Latest Cut-off Test Timing” and book your test slot within the indicated timing**.
-This is to ensure that you meet the fast lane requirements.
+This is to ensure that you meet the RGL requirements.

 If you do not make a prior appointment, please note that:
 1. There is no guarantee that there will be a test slot for you; and
-2. You may not get your results in time for your flight to qualify for fast lane arrangements.
+2. You may not get your results in time for your flight to qualify for RGL arrangements.

 Travellers who miss the cut-off test timing will <u>not</u> be able to obtain a test result in time for their flight.